Haji Sudi: Haji Sudi's death; the last expedition 1920

 During the last campaign on January 21 the attack began with the bombing of Medishi and Jidali fort in the Surad mountain ranges.
 Haji Sudi along with the Mullah and various top dervish were residing in Medishi fort during the first strike most of the dervish forts in Surad ranges (Jid Ali, Boran, Medishi and Galbaribur on the coast) were bombed.
 In the ensuing confusion of the dervish Haji Sudi with commander Ibrahim Bogol endeavored to regroup forces and gathered livestock and headed south to Taleh fort, while the Mullah in his initial shock fled and hid in a nearby cave.
-On the 5th or 6 February Haji Sudi forces along with the northern dervish commander Ibrahim Bogol engaged in a fight with the Somali tribal forces of 500 lead by Risaldar Major Haji Musa Farah.
+On the 5th or 6 February Haji Sudi forces along with the northern dervish commander Ibrahim Bogol engaged in a fight with the Somali tribal forces of 500 led by Risaldar Major Haji Musa Farah.
 Haji Sudi and Ibrahim Bogol both leaders of the dervish forces were killed. ."